timdatapro/it-support-bi-dashboard/README.md

 ---

-## Design Decisions — Addressing Instructor Feedback
+## Design Decisions

-During the course review session, the instructor provided detailed feedback on an earlier MVP version of this dashboard.
 The final version addresses every point:

 **1. "Active tickets card is useful — but add a breakdown by status too"** The KPI card shows the combined active total (21).
 The active tickets table below is filtered exclusively to Open / In Progress / Waiting for Approval statuses and sorted by creation date, giving team leads an immediate action list without mixing in resolved or canceled tickets.